There is so much do in the Green Bay Wisconsin Area around the holiday season.

 A Kringle is a flaky Danish pastry consisting of 36 layers of dough and European butter.

-The Kringle making process is a labor of love made with laminated dough that takes 3 days to make.
-Kringles are in the shape of a traditional pretzel and have a filling inside.
+The Kringle-making process is a labor of love made with laminated dough that takes 3 days to make.
+Kringles are shaped like a traditional pretzel and have a filling inside.

 One of the most popular flavors of Kringles at Uncle Mike’s Bake Shoppe is the sea salt caramel flavor pictured above.